A history of spoon rings

 A gesture of love, commitment or responsibility earned ’7 years transportation beyond the seas’.

-Here in Tasmania the skillful resourcefulness of a prisoner, or servant would again see them delve into the silver chest of an officer or the free settlers to which they were assigned… to wed their lovely ~ with a precious ring.
+Here in Tasmania the skilful resourcefulness of a prisoner, or servant may again see them delve into the silver chest of an officer or the free settlers to which they were assigned… to wed their lovely ~ with a precious ring.

 for custom designs email email@example.com